Configuring SushiMCP

 Paste the following config into your mcp_config.json

-file and reload your editor.
+file and reload your editor (or refresh your tools).

 1{